GSA-TTS/tts-tech-operations/ProjectBoard.md

 - Backlog/Ready (when they are sequenced alongside other stories prioritized for attention)
 - In Progress (when someone is actively working on the issue)
 - Blocked/waiting (when there's a dependency on someone responding or something happening outside the team)
-- Awaiting Acceptance (when work is considered complete and awaiting review/merging/feedback)
 - Done (when work warrants demonstration to stakeholders and is awaiting the next sprint review)

 #### New Issues